 The BackBeat Pro 2 also have an intuitive physical control scheme that makes them easy-to-use even with gloves on.
 They also have an excellent battery life with an auto-off feature and you can use them wired completely passively so you will rarely be without music even on long flights or extended road trips.
 They have an excellent wireless range and support multiple codecs so if you have the right dongle (that supports aptX LL) then you can use them to watch movies while you travel.

-They have a decent sound that you can EQ thanks to their customizable app and they block more noise passively than the active noise cancelling Plantronics once you get the right fit with the provided earbud tips.
-The Jabra Elite Active 65t also have a longer battery life, better Bluetooth connectivity and are slightly easier to use than the similarly designed Samsung Gear IconX.
+They have a decent sound that you can EQ thanks to their customizable app, and they block more noise passively than the active noise canceling Plantronics once you get the right fit with the provided earbud tips.
+The Jabra Elite Active 65t also have a longer battery life, better Bluetooth connectivity, and are slightly easier to use than the similarly designed Samsung Gear IconX.
 If you want a compact travel headset, the Elite Active 65t are one of the best options you can purchase under $200.

-If you don't want to worry about battery life at all when travelling, then consider the wired Bose SoundTrue Ultra In-Ear.
+If you don't want to worry about battery life at all when traveling, then consider the wired Bose SoundTrue Ultra In-Ear.
 As expected, the wired design won't be the most convenient for everyone, especially if your phone does not have a headphone jack.
-They're also OS specific so you have to get the version that works with your Android or iOS device.
+They're also OS specific, so you have to get the version that works with your Android or iOS device.

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for traveling.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection, especially if you listen to audio at high enough volumes to drown the ambient noise of your commute.